 9. Power to delegate

-(1) Subject to this section, the Minister or a prescribed officer (hereinafter referred to as “the delegator”) on whom a power is conferred or duty is imposed by any Act to which this Act applies (hereinafter referred to as “a relevant Act”) may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to a person (hereinafter referred to as “the delegate”) any of his powers or duties under that Act, other than this power of delegation.
+(1) Subject to this section, the Minister, the CEO or a prescribed officer (hereinafter referred to as “the delegator”) on whom a power is conferred or duty is imposed by any Act to which this Act applies (hereinafter referred to as “a relevant Act”) may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to a person (hereinafter referred to as “the delegate”) any of his powers or duties under that Act, other than this power of delegation.

 (2) For the purposes of a relevant Act, the exercise of a power or the performance of a duty by a delegate under this section shall be deemed to be the exercise of the power or the performance of the duty by the delegator.